wojtowiczm/SwiftyCoreData/Readme.md

 SwiftyCoreData is a lightweight libliary written in Swift.
 General purpose is to make using CoreData easier without unnecessary template code

-## Installation
+## Installation (Alpha)

-SwiftyCoreData is currently avaliable on CocoaPods for beta testers.
+SwiftyCoreData is currently avaliable on CocoaPods for alpha testers.
 Just type for now:

 ```bash
 pod 'SwiftyCoreData', :git => 'https://github.com/wojtowiczm/SwiftyCoreData.git', :branch => 'develop'